-As we all have come to know it, this is called FOMO, or fear of missing out.
+As we know, this is called FOMO, or fear of missing out.
 It’s especially prevalent among people who spend quite a bit of time online.
-With the ability to easily see what everyone is doing all the time comes the curse of knowing exactly what we may be missing out on.
+With the ability to constantly see others’ activities comes the curse of knowing exactly what we’re missing.
 Associated with a fear of regret, FOMO is the apprehension that others might be having rewarding experiences from which you are absent.

 The term was coined by Patrick J. McGinnis, a venture capitalist and author, who used it for the very first time in an op-ed while studying at Harvard Business School.
 For many people, FOMO becomes a recurrent concern that they might miss an opportunity for a novel experience, a social interaction, a profitable investment, or other satisfying things.

-A survey conducted in the US and the UK found that the majority of young adults—between the ages of 18 and 34—want to say yes to everything because of their FOMO, and many feel like they don’t invest enough energy or time in exploring new topics or interests due to it.
-The good news is that there is an alternative to FOMO.
+A survey conducted in the US and the UK found that the majority of young adults want to say ‘yes’ to everything because of their FOMO, and many feel like they don’t invest enough energy or time in exploring new topics or interests due to it.
+The good news is that there’s an alternative to FOMO.
 But first, let’s try to understand its root causes.

-• Loneliness.
-I wrote about the benefits of being alone before.
-But the main difference between loneliness and solitude is that the latter is a conscious decision.
-Solitude can be beneficial.
-Loneliness, on the other hand, is associated with a bunch of negative effects, such as depression, suicide, and even cardiovascular disease.
-And it’s not hard to understand why loneliness is linked with FOMO: being alone hurts more when you don’t want to be alone, and where people you know seem to be enjoying themselves together.
-Studies show that the escalating amount of real-time information and transparency of other people’s social lives make things even worse when it comes to loneliness.
+- Loneliness.
+The main difference between loneliness and solitude is that the latter is a conscious decision and can be beneficial.
+Loneliness, on the other hand, is associated with many negative effects such as depression, suicide, and even cardiovascular disease.
+Studies show that the escalating amount of real-time information and transparency of other people’s social lives exacerbate loneliness, and it’s not hard to see why loneliness is linked with FOMO: being alone hurts more when you don’t want to be alone, and where people you know seem to be enjoying themselves together.

-• Anxiety.
-This state of inner turmoil, which often comes with nervous behaviour, is also an underlying cause of FOMO.
-To make things worse, social media is often used as a coping strategy by people who suffer from anxiety, with the idea that mindless scrolling is a good way to relax the mind.
+- Anxiety.
+This state of inner turmoil is also an underlying cause of FOMO.
+To make things worse, social media is often used as a coping strategy by people who suffer from anxiety, believing that mindless scrolling is a good way to relax the mind.
 But it actually has the opposite effect.
-Researchers have discovered a vicious circle of anxiety – social media use – FOMO – anxiety where people can get stuck.
+Researchers have discovered a vicious circle of ‘anxiety – social media use – FOMO – anxiety’ in which people can get stuck.

-Instead of yielding to the social pressure to be at the right place with the right people, and comparing our lives to others, we should practice tuning out the background noise and becoming intentional with our time.
+Instead of yielding to the social pressure to be at the right place with the right people, and comparing our lives to others, we can tune out the background noise and become intentional with our time.
 Freeing up that anxious and competitive space in your brain gives you more time and energy to tackle your true priorities.

 While other people spend their time running around to watch the latest movie, try the latest workout, or attend the latest exhibition, embracing JOMO—the joy of missing out—means relishing to stay in, enjoying your own company, and getting to work on your own projects.
 In a hyperactive world of choices and information, the pared-back approach to life can help you achieve more.